vibbits/training-material/topics/python-programming/tutorials/1_introduction/tutorial.md

 title: 01 Introduction to Jupyter
 # zenodo_link: ''
 questions:
-- How to get started in Python?
+- How to get started with Python?
 objectives:
+- Install Anaconda & Jupyter Notebooks
 - Execute a Python expression in the Jupyter Notebook environment
 - Use Jupyter Notebooks and its shortcuts for Python programming
 # - They will be informed by your audience and will communicate to them and to yourself